mlokanat/starter-hugo-academic/content/authors/admin/_index.md

 ---
-role: PhD Candidate in Thermal Fluids Sciences
+role: Research Scientist in Thermal Fluids Sciences
 avatar_filename: uploads/1517256553656.jpg
-bio: Manoj is a PhD candidate at the University of Texas at Austin.
+bio: Manoj is a doctorate from the University of Texas at Austin.
 His research expertise encompasses the fields of two-phase flow, thermal sciences, microfluidics, emulsion chemistry, surface sciences and machine learning.
 interests:
   - Thermal management
   - Electronics cooling